 |Standard equipment design (patient must be lying down)||Standard design similar to OPT, where patient is standing|

 |Radiation +++||Radiation +|

-Because of these different techniques, Cone Beam offers some genuine advantages compared with the scanner.
+Because of these different techniques, CBCT offers some genuine advantages compared with the scanner.
 Let’s take a look at some of the main ones.

-What are the advantages of Cone Beam compared with scanners?
+What are the advantages of CBCT compared with scanners?

 The image acquisition process is easier, quicker and more comfortable for the patient, who no longer needs to lie down but instead can simply stand up, as with panoramic images.
 The equipment only needs to rotate once around the patient.

 Unlike scanners, CBCT is considered to be a “low dose” technique, capable of sweeping the entire volume to be explored in one go, while also being less irradiating than conventional tomodensitometry.

 CBCT delivers an ionizing radiation dose up to 6 times weaker than that from the same exam conducted by a scanner.

 Below is a table comparing effective doses used in the main odontostomatological radiological processes.